Dose-related effects of radial extracorporeal shock wave therapy for knee osteoarthritis: a randomized controlled trial

 Radial extracorporeal shock wave therapy did indeed lead to significant pain relief and functional improvement in patients with knee osteoarthritis.
 Moreover, this randomized controlled trial showed that higher density conditions led to greater improvements in the VAS-pain scores and WOMAC scores than the lower density or the control conditions, as revealed at the 4-week follow-up.

-Study highlights the dose-related effect of the KOA ESWT treatment, and emphasized the importance of selecting devices that offer the highest energy density for the purpose of achieving the greatest clinical outcome!
+This study highlights the dose-related effect of the KOA ESWT treatment, and emphasizes the importance of selecting devices that offer the highest energy density for the purpose of achieving the greatest clinical outcome!

 Read the full article (you will be redirected to the "medical journals" website)